 “We probably created the original ideas regarding the processes that don’t work for dealers,” Chris Hayden says.
 “We have an audience with Ford and it’s my job to do to do more of this.”

 Hayden influenced the Nimbus parts distribution strategy, helping to develop an improved version, 3D, which is now being rolled out to the network.

 Twelve or so parts distribution points will be set up – Ford Retail will have five – that are responsible for the onward delivery of parts to the network 24 hours a day.

 Parts stock will be centralized with dealers maintaining cupboard stock only.
 Ford believes it will free space at the dealership for more workshop bays.

-Hayden also had a hand in IDS, a new handheld diagnostics workshop system, which gives technicians more real time information and shares problems and solutions across the
+Hayden also had a hand in IDS, a new handheld diagnostics workshop system, which gives technicians more real time information and shares problems and solutions across the network immediately.

 “Ford can use us as a sounding board.
 We can help stop something being developed if it’s not right for the retail network because we are asked our opinion early on,” Hayden adds.